supermemoryai/supermemory/README.md

 Contributions are very welcome!
 A contribution can be as small as a ⭐ or even finding and creating issues.

 ## License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE
+This project is licensed under the MIT LICENSE

 See the [LICENSE](LICENSE) file for details.